data-miner00/book/contents/programming/introduction-to-prisma.md

 https://pris.ly/d/getting-started
 ```

-Congratulations, Prisma has been initialized successfully and is ready to rock and roll.
+Prisma has been initialized successfully and is ready to be used.

 ## Prisma Schema

-Here is how it should look like inside the `schema.prisma` file.
+Prisma will scaffold a file named `schema.prisma` inside the `prisma` folder that is populated with contents that looks like this.

 ```prisma[schema.prisma]
 // This is your Prisma schema file,